Trismegiste/you-are-not-solid-when/DIP/README.md

 The birth of a new object is a critical moment.
 Don't do it casually.
 When you're typing "new", be sure it means your code cannot evolve.

-About using a **singleton** instead of "new" : it is a bad pratice too.
+About using a **singleton** or a **static factory** instead of "new" : it is a bad pratice too.
 You can't extend this code without breaking it and you can't mockup the delegation in unit tests.
-Forget about singletons : static means "cannot evolve" by definition.
+"Static" means "cannot evolve" by definition.

 ### A good practice